The Shavingwood Workshop

 Picture

-Then with a few drops of super glue applied to the tape I can place my template on to the board making sure the tape on the template a lines with the tape on the board, and after holding downward pressure for a couple of second the template is now attached and ready for my router.
+Then with a few drops of super glue applied to the tape I can place my template on to the board making sure the tape on the template lines up with the tape on the board, and after holding downward pressure for a couple of second the template is now attached and ready for my router.

 Picture